sp-sandeshpokhrel/Blog_App/README.md

 For this project, no external state management library like Redux has been used.
 Since it is a simple project, the state management is handled within the components using React's built-in state capabilities.

-## Feedback
+## Improvements

 Please note that the feedback functionality has not been implemented in the frontend component of this app, even though all errors are caught and handled by the backend.
-This is a deliberate design choice for this particular project.
+This is a deliberate design choice for this particular project based on time requirements.

-Feel free to explore and modify the code to add the desired feedback functionality if needed.